The Sensational Spider-Man (vol. 2): "My Science Teacher is Spider-Man!!" (Issue 28)

 Due to the events in Civil War No. 2, Spider-Man has unmasked to the world.
 Jordan Harrison, one of Peter's students, is shocked to learn this.
 When Doctor Octopus discovers that Spider-Man was only fifteen when he first defeated him, he goes on a rampage through New York.
-Jordan Harrison distracts Doc Ock so Spidey can knock him out.
+Jordan Harrison distracts Doctor Octopus so Spidey can knock him out.

 This story was included in the second compilation of Civil War involving Spider-Man, entitled "Peter Parker, Spider-Man".